-Transgene acquired laboratory equipment under a financial lease, in 2015 and 2017 in particular.
-The outstanding financial obligation under these financial leases totaled €44 thousand at December 31, 2017.
+Transgene acquired laboratory equipment under a financial lease, notably in 2018.
+The outstanding financial obligation under these financial leases totaled €715 thousand at December 31, 2018.

-At December 31, 2017, conditional advances referred mainly to repayable advances received under the ADNA ("Advanced Diagnostics for New therapeutic Approaches") program, which receives public funding from Bpifrance for the development of the TG4010 and TG4001 products.
+At December 31, 2018, conditional advances referred mainly to repayable advances received under the ADNA ("Advanced Diagnostics for New therapeutic Approaches") program, which receives public funding from Bpifrance for the development of the TG4010 and TG4001 products.
 This program ended on December 31, 2016 and the Company received the remaining sum of €1,667 thousand in July 2017.
 Transgene received a total of €15,942 thousand of repayable advances under this program.
+As at December 31, 2018, the liability consisting of reimbursable advances in the Company's balance sheet amounts to \gtrless 20,446 thousand.
+At closing, the Company re-values its reimbursable advances received under the ADNA program in accordance with the discounted expected future reimbursements as discussed in Note 1 to the Annual financial statements.